-- 11 Then Nathan spoke to Bathsheba the mother of Solomon, saying, "Have you not heard that Adonijah the son of Haggith has become king, and David our lord does not know it? - 12 "So now come, please let me give you counsel and save your life and the life of your son Solomon. - 13 "Go at once to King David and say to him, 'Have you not, my lord, O king, sworn to your maidservant, saying, "Surely Solomon your son shall be king after me, and he shall sit on my throne"?
-Why then has Adonijah become king?" - 14 "Behold, while you are still there speaking with the king, I will come in after you and confirm your words." - 15 So Bathsheba went in to the king in the bedroom.
-Now the king was very old, and Abishag the Shunammite was ministering to the king. - 16 Then Bathsheba bowed and prostrated herself before the king.
-And the king said, "What do you wish?" - 17 She said to him, "My lord, you swore to your maidservant by the LORD your God, saying, 'Surely your son Solomon shall be king after me and he shall sit on my throne.' - 18 "Now, behold, Adonijah is king; and now, my lord the king, you do not know it. - 19 "He has sacrificed oxen and fatlings and sheep in abundance, and has invited all the sons of the king and Abiathar the priest and Joab the commander of the army, but he has not invited Solomon your servant. - 20 "As for you now, my lord the king, the eyes of all Israel are on you, to tell them who shall sit on the throne of my lord the king after him. - 21 "Otherwise it will come about, as soon as my lord the king sleeps with his fathers, that I and my son Solomon will be considered offenders." - 22 Behold, while she was still speaking with the king, Nathan the prophet came in. - 23 They told the king, saying, "Here is Nathan the prophet."
-And when he came in before the king, he prostrated himself before the king with his face to the ground.
+- 11 Then Nathan said to Bathsheba the mother of Solomon, "Have you not heard that Adonijah the son of Haggith has become king and David our lord does not know it? - 12 "Now therefore come, let me give you advice, that you may save your own life and the life of your son Solomon. - "Go in at once to King David, and say to him, 'Did you not, my lord the king, swear to your servant, saying, "Solomon your son shall reign after me, and he shall sit on my throne"?
+Why then is Adonijah king?" - "Then while you are still speaking with the king, I also will come in after you and confirm your words." - 15 So Bathsheba went to the king in his chamber (now the king was very old, and Abishag the Shunammite was attending to the king). - Bathsheba bowed and paid homage to the king, and the king said, "What do you desire?" - 17 She said to him, "My lord, you swore to your servant by the LORD your God, saying, 'Solomon your son shall reign after me, and he shall sit on my throne.' - 18 "And now, behold, Adonijah is king, although you, my lord the king, do not know it. - 19 "He has sacrificed oxen, fattened cattle, and sheep in abundance, and has invited all the sons of the king, Abiathar the priest, and Joab the commander of the army, but Solomon your servant he has not invited. - 20 "And now, my lord the king, the eyes of all Israel are on you, to tell them who shall sit on the throne of my lord the king after him. - 21 "Otherwise it will come to pass, when my lord the king sleeps with his fathers, that I and my son Solomon will be counted offenders." - While she was still speaking with the king, Nathan the prophet came in. - And they told the king, "Here is Nathan the prophet."
+And when he came in before the king, he bowed before the king, with his face to the ground. - And Nathan said, "My lord the king, have you said, 'Adonijah shall reign after me, and he shall sit on my throne'?